rurban/ctl/docs/index.md

 This trades memory for faster unsuccessful searches, such as with insert with high load factor.

+C is rougly comparable to C++ included, but note that most of the C++ functions are dynaloaded from `libstdc++.so.6`, whilst the C versions are directly in the binary.

 ## Security

 The CTL is more opinionated on security than the STL.